Relativity and decoherence of spacetime superpositions

 Removing the above ambiguity requires superpositions of non-diffeomorphic metrics.
 By definition such metrics are not related by any change of coordinates, since they effectively give rise to unique solutions to the Einstein field equations.
-It then follows that the prior analysis, in which various amplitudes in superposition could be related by unitaries representing a general coordinate transformation, is no longer applicable.
-In such cases, the superposition of geometries that arises is unambiguously quantum-gravitational, insofar as the resulting metrics associated with different amplitdues cannot be re-expressed as a single classical metric with suitably transformed dynamics and measurement bases for the remaining DoFs.
-Applied to the GIE proposals, this could involve atoms that are prepared in a superposition of energy eigenstates \cite{Zych2011}, with each eigenstate generating a different curvature.
-Related examples that have been studied in the literature include a black hole \cite{fooPhysRevLett.129.181301,foodoi:10.1142/S0218271822420160} or dark matter clump \cite{allaliPhysRevLett.127.031301} in a superposition of masses, and an expanding universe in a superposition of expansion rates \cite{Foo_2021}.
+It then follows that the prior analysis, in which various amplitudes in superposition could be related by coordinate transformations, is no longer applicable.
+In such cases, the superposition of geometries that arises is unambiguously quantum-gravitational, insofar as the resulting metrics associated with different amplitudes cannot be re-expressed as a single classical metric with suitably transformed dynamics and measurement bases for the remaining DoFs.
+Applied to the GIE proposals, this could involve atoms that are prepared in a superposition of energy eigenstates \cite{Zych2011,ruiz2017}, with each eigenstate generating a different curvature (such scenarios would likely be of conceptual, rather than of practical significance).
+Related examples that have been studied in the literature include a black hole \cite{fooPhysRevLett.129.181301,foodoi:10.1142/S0218271822420160} or dark matter distribution \cite{allaliPhysRevLett.127.031301} in a superposition of masses, and an expanding universe in a superposition of expansion rates \cite{Foo_2021}.